joudbitar/dsa-teacher/cli/README.md

 ### `dsa submit`

-Submits test results to the DSA Lab API and updates dashboard.
+Submits test results to the Shelly API and updates dashboard.

 ```bash
 dsa submit